Planning & Development

 More information about Inter-municipal Development Plans can be found here.

-Select the IDP Draft to view it in more detail.
+Select the IDP Final report to view it in more detail.

 Inter-Municipal Development Plan: UrbanRecent amendments made to the Municipal Government Act (MGA) by the Province of Alberta require all municipalities to adopt Intermunicipal Collaboration Frameworks (ICFs) with each municipal neighbor that shares a common boundary.
 ICFs promote intermunicipal collaboration, specifically in relation to the provision of services to residents.